German Plaintiff Appeals Court Ruling in Torture Case

 ARI SHAPIRO: This is Khaled El-Masri's first visit to the United States.
 After the arguments in his case, he stood in front of the federal courthouse with construction equipment rumbling around him.
 Clean shaven with rimless glasses and a curly ponytail, he described through an interpreter the treatment he endured at the hands of the CIA.

-Mr. KHALED EL-MASRI: (Through translator) I was humiliated, I was beaten, I was drugged, and I was taken to Afghanistan against my will.
+KHALED EL: (Through translator) I was humiliated, I was beaten, I was drugged, and I was taken to Afghanistan against my will.
 And there they made it clear right from the onset, they said you are in a country where there is no rule of law.

-President GEORGE W. BUSH: In these cases, it has been necessary to move these individuals to an environment where they can be held secretly, questioned by experts and, when appropriate, prosecuted for terrorist acts.
+GEORGE W: In these cases, it has been necessary to move these individuals to an environment where they can be held secretly, questioned by experts and, when appropriate, prosecuted for terrorist acts.

-Mr. BEN WISNER (American Civil Liberties Union): The world is watching this courtroom, but they're not watching to learn the secrets of our intelligence methods, they're watching to see if the United States of America can give justice to an innocent victim of its anti-terror policies.
+BEN WISNER: The world is watching this courtroom, but they're not watching to learn the secrets of our intelligence methods, they're watching to see if the United States of America can give justice to an innocent victim of its anti-terror policies.